 Louise spent 5 years at HM Treasury working on a number of high profile policy areas, culminating in leading the team for the Leitch Review of Skills in 2006.
 She started working as a freelance consultant in 2007 after moving to Cornwall mostly in the area of skills and economic development.

-Philip Franses, Director, Planning & Strategy
+Philip Franses, Director, Finance & Strategy

 Dr Marc Stutter, The James Hutton Institute